nice-rain/node-contact-form/README.md

 # node-contact-form
-A simple contact form using node.js and express
+A contact form using node.js and express.

 ## Summary
 This Node application receives a POST request containing a name, subject, email address, and message.
 It will connect to an smtp server and send an email with the given information.
 Note: The email address input into the form will be included in the body of the email message.
 Some email servers don't allow the sending of emails from another domain (due to spam).
 Make sure the from email address in the message matches the domain on your server.